MithVert/P5/readme.md

-# Finding substitutes app for "Pur Beurre"
+# Project Title

-This app aim at helping people find healthier products by using OpenFoodFact Database.
+This app aim at helping people find healthier products.
+It imports its data from OpenFoodFact which is mostly referred to as OFF in the code.

 ## Getting Started